Learn how to make this Homemade London Fog Tea Latte recipe with Earl Grey tea and lavender, which is a favorite among tea drinkers!

 So there goes my notion that it’s super sophisticated.

 But whatever the origin, I love the flavor or Earl Grey tea.
 It’s more exciting that a plain cup of black tea.
-And it’s lovely made into a Lavender Earl Grey Latte (AKA London Fog Latte).
+And it’s lovely made into a Lavender Earl Grey Tea Latte (AKA London Fog drink).

-I have never tried the Starbucks version of a London Fog Latte.
-All I know is this homemade version is lovely.
+I have never tried the Starbucks London Fog Latte.
+All I know is this homemade version is lovely, and you need to give it a try!
+Your taste buds will thank you.

 - Matcha Cocoa